Skip to content

 A340-600

-A340-600 is the representative branch of the Airbus A340 family, capturing the stretched flagship branch that made the family visually unmistakable.
+A340-600 is a partially retired member of the Airbus A340 family, known for the stretched flagship branch that made the family visually unmistakable.

 Range 7,900 nm · Entry 2002